 If you are subject to an NFA arbitration, certain defenses and offsets may be available to you.
 These defenses include standard contract defenses such as accord & satisfaction, offsets, payment, discharge in bankruptcy, real party in interest defense, unclean hands, res judicata, statute of limitations, fraud, good faith & fair dealing, mitigation & unfair enrichment, unconscionability, improper venue, as well as other claims or defenses under the Commodities Exchange Act (CEA) or other regulations.
 However, a skilled NFA arbitration or commodities attorney can help you navigate the NFA arbitration process to help give you the best possible resolution to your margin debt or margin debit arbitration.

-If you are an investor or trader that is being sued by FXCM in margin debt or margin debit arbitration or lawsuit, please contact Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.
+If you are an investor or trader that is being sued by FXCM in margin debt or margin debit arbitration or lawsuit, please contact Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.

 Kons Law Firm represents investors nationwide in NFA arbitration and commodities litigation matters.
 To learn more about the Firm’s securities and commodities litigation and arbitration practice, please visit www.investmentlossattorney.com